JoeyBest/data-analytics-power-bi-report124/README.md

 <img width="1440" alt="Screenshot 2024-02-08 at 12 48 05 am" src="https://github.com/JoeyBest/data-analytics-power-bi-report124/assets/149332225/4fcce04c-1b2d-40fd-878d-8826367c0d2e">

-## Milestone 4: Set Up the Report
-### Creating the report Pages
+## Customer Detail Page

+#### First we need to create a report page.
+#### Add a narrow rectangular shape that spans the height of the page to the left-hand side of the page.
+Duplicate this report page to have 4 identical pages.

-#### Create 4 pages, Format as you wish and rename them with the following:
+#### Format them as you wish and rename them with the following:
 - Executive Summary
 - Customer Detail
 - Product Detail
 - Stores Map
-#### Add a narrow rectangular shape that spans the height of the page to the left-hand side of the 'Executive Summary' page.

-## Milestone 5: Build a Customer Detail Page

 ### Card Visuals
-#### Create two rectanglular shapes and place next to the navigation bar side by side.
+#### Within the Customer Detail Page, create two rectanglular shapes and place next to the navigation bar side by side.
 Inside these shapes add a card visial for the number of unique customers and the revenue per customer.
 <img width="349" alt="Screenshot 2024-02-12 at 1 19 55 am" src="https://github.com/JoeyBest/data-analytics-power-bi-report124/assets/149332225/37cf36b9-ff76-432e-be3d-4f91bc11801d">

 ### Summary Charts